um-pdavila/acs_docs/docs/pegasus/soft/r.rst

 A Sample R script
 ~~~~~~~~~~~~~~~

-Below is a sample R script which creates a grahical output file after it has been
+Below is a sample R script which creates a graphical output file after it has been
 run.

 ``example1.R``